 Many organizations strive to make creating a "culture of security" a priority, but doing so requires business leaders to reexamine the role of data protection in bottom-line success.
 Continue Reading

 This blog post details why relationship building and top-down employee support is necessary in information security.
 Continue Reading

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Mobile security is in your hands

 If you're not focusing security efforts on mobile, think again.
 The number of mobile devices now outnumbers the number of people in the world, making securing those devices -- through next-gen tools and some forward thinking -- a priority for any organization.
-In this section, get tips on how to address mobile security concerns.
+In this section, we give you an overview of the emerging and prevailing mobile security threats, and provide tips on how to address these concerns.

 Mobile security threats, such as malware and file-sharing data leakage, are escalating across the enterprise.
 IT needs strong best practices to mitigate these threats.
 Continue Reading

 As organizations move more and more data to the cloud, cultivating a cloud security strategy is becoming a top CIO imperative.
-In this section, discover tools and best practices for improving your organization's cloud security.
+In this section, learn about factors driving cloud threats, and strategies and best practices for improving your organization's cloud security.